alexbabits/quadratic-voting-dApp/README.md

 69. Try using with Nuxt.js after (vue).

 ## Plan overview
-- Allocate vote credits to the user.
-They start with 100.
-- determine how to make a custom ERC-20 (through manipulating transfer function, or see if you can include a `vote` function.)
-- May need a DAO contract as well to recieve the vote credits, or they can simply get burned when voted.
+- Have a check inside `voterEligibilityCheck`?
+Which is a 3rd check which just says "If user has 200 vote tokens, make sure the sum of the vote tokens being used currently to cast votes does not exceed their 200 token balance."

 ## Finishing Up
+- Bug: In terminal: "Module not found: Can't resolve 'bufferutil' in"...
 - Bug: Voter can vote multiple times still until page refreshes.
 Needs to immediately refresh somehow.
+- Bug: Annoyed at how I need two useEffects to grab the balance properly.
 - `useReducer` to batch multiple state updates in one go.
 When you are updating multiple state variables consecutively and you are sure they are always updated together. `React.memo` also helps, higher order component that memorizes the rendered output of the wrapped component preventing unecessary renders.
+- optimize functions, ex: some are reusing the `ethereum` connection check and things like that.
+- componentize everything in a component folder or similar afterwards.

+## Questions
 - Will local database work on deployment to vercel?
-- componentize everything in a component folder or similar afterwards.